 Banana Oatmeal Chocolate Chip Cookies Ingredients

--Butter: Use ½ cup of softened unsalted butter for this cookie dough to give it the fats needed to be moist and rich in taste.
+Butter: Use ½ cup of unsalted butter, softened, for this cookie dough to give it the fats needed to be moist and rich in taste.

--Flour: You will need 1 ½ cups of all-purpose flour for the base of this cookie dough recipe.
+Flour: You need 1 ½ cups of all-purpose flour for the structural base of this cookie dough recipe.

--Leavening agents: You will need 1 teaspoon of each baking soda and baking powder to help these cookies puff up nicely as they bake.
+Leavening agents: Using 1 teaspoon of each baking soda and baking powder will help these cookies puff up nicely as they bake.

 How to make Banana Chocolate Chip Oatmeal Cookies